What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Related Work

-Subsequently, \citet{ridgeway2015propensity} began to formalize the discussion of propensity score analysis for complex survey designs.
+To our knowledge,~\citet{zanutto2006comparison} and~\citet{dugoff2014generalizing} were among the first to discuss using propensity score methods to address confounding in observational studies with survey weights.
+Both authors suggest that, intuitively, since the purpose of propensity scores weighting is to achieve in-sample balance, survey weighting the propensity score is unnecessary.
+The authors also recommend including survey weights as covariates in the propensity model, drawing a parallel between this intuition to the recommendation by~\citet{lumley2011complex} of including these covariates to account for non-response in surveys.
+However, this simple inclusion is often problematic in practice, as it may lead to separation in the data or large biases~\citep{ridgeway2015propensity}. \citet{dugoff2014generalizing} also addressed limitations regarding how to handle extreme weights, model misspecification, nonlinear propensity score estimation, and additional model covariates.
+Such recommendations are largely based on intuition for our particular setup and require more rigorous study.
+Subsequently,~\citet{ridgeway2015propensity} began to formalize the discussion of propensity score analysis for complex survey designs.
 The authors demonstrated through proof and simulation that not appropriately accounting for the selection mechanism can potentially lead to biased estimates.
 A natural question is in what stages of the analysis (i.e., the propensity score and/or outcome model stage) should the survey weights be included?
-The authors recommended that researchers use survey weights in both stages of the based on their results.
+The authors recommended that researchers use survey weights in both stages based on their results.
 However, the simulation results pertaining to our scenario are inconclusive as to which approach achieves the lowest bias, and the derivations of consistency are not specific to this scenario.
-Further, they consider situations with only the population average treatment effect on the treated (PATT) as their target estimand \citep{ridgeway2015propensity}.
+Further, they consider only the population average treatment effect on the treated.